jasonsahl/LS-BSR/README.md

-LS-BSR (Large Scale Blast Score Ratio) is released under the MIT license.
+LS-BSR (Large Scale Blast Score Ratio) is released under the GPL version 3 license.
 See "license.txt" for more information

 LS-BSR is a method to compare all coding regions in a large set of genomes.
 Each peptide is compared against it's nucleotide sequence in order to obtain